 Crocodiles, on the whole, are also much bigger than alligators – especially when fully grown.
 Therefore, from what we’ve learned so far, crocodiles are bigger and meaner than their freshwater cousins!

 Alligators’ teeth tend to hide well.
 Thanks to the ways that their mouths differ, most crocodiles will have one or two teeth that hang over the edge of their mouths when shut.
 Some people think this can give them a somewhat goofy look!
 Gators, meanwhile, close all their teeth away.

 This is also due to jaw size.
 Alligator jaws tend to be much wider than crocodile jaws, which is why a croc is never too afraid to show you its smile.

-You’ll also spot differences in colour.
+You’ll also spot differences in color.
 On the whole, the darker the color, the more likely it is you’re dealing with an alligator.
 Crocodiles can be tan or lighter brown than gators, who can be black-skinned or even greyish.

 Alligators and crocodiles actually belong to the same genetic group, Eusuchia.
 Eusuchia have three categories – alligators, crocodiles and gharials.
 Gharials are nightmarish-looking beasts with extremely long snouts – and they tend to live in Asian waterways, particularly in India.

 Do you know any interesting facts about crocodiles or alligators?
-Share them with us in the comments section below!
+Share them in the comments below!